 Yeah, not so much, but it really was.
 You just had to know how to code.

 Or you could code your pages up from scratch and add tables and columns and all sorts of neat tricks, but you were coding and that was all you were doing.
-I know that doesn’t sound simple to you either, but it was.
+I know, that doesn’t sound simple, but it was.

 So many elements have been added behind the scenes of websites, elements you never see but merely see working invisibly.
 The crew screaming at you from those advertisements for GoDaddy, Wix, Squarespace Weebly are never going to fully inform you about all of them.
 If they did you would never sign up.

 A lot of folks offer free hosting.
 Though this sounds to be very good at first, you should remind yourself that the employees of the company don’t show up for free each day.
 Wix and wordpress.com are two of the most promoted free hosting solutions.
 Yes the hosting is free, but their company name will appear in your URL, and they will be running their advertisements on your website, unless you pay.

 The idea is to get you, with your so-far limited technical knowledge, secured onto their platforms before you figure out what the downsides are.
 Their platforms do not communicate well with other platforms so if you decide to move it, you have to rebuild it again, with a whole new user environment to get used to.

 So far we haven’t gotten past the hosting question yet, there are more pitfalls there as well.
 For instance did you read the T&C closely enough to see that GoDaddy will double your hosting costs whenever your contract expires?
 Well they will.
 Or they will secure you at close to the old rate but only if you sign on again for multiple years.